 I think my favorite thing about Paris was eating baguettes full of delicious and cheap – but gourmet to us – European cheeses and meats (who am I kidding, that’s all I ate our whole time in Europe!), and this amazing night cruise we did along the River Seine.
 Paris is so alive at night, it’s seriously incredible.
 The Eiffel Tower is all lit up, the city is all lit up, people gather along spots on the river’s edge and dance.
 It’s so cool.
 I would recommend, a million times over, to do a night cruise in Paris if you go.

 We stayed in Nice for two or three nights, most of our time spent floating around in the Mediterranean.
 Honestly, when you find water that warm you just don’t want to get out!
 The ocean water was crystal clear and like hanging out in a lukewarm bathtub.
 It was the best.
-There were lots of great options of places to stay – we chose a hostel close to the city centre – and you could easily find hotels in Nice on a site like this.

 Walking through the windy little alleys in the shopping/cafe area was so pretty and eating out here was far more affordable than in Paris.
 I loved Nice, not only because the city itself is so wonderful but because you are a mere bus ride (just a simple city bus, not some crazy cross-country bus) from the amazingness that is the principality of Monaco – the second smallest and most densely populated country in the world.